xenophile127/Legend-of-the-Mana-Sword/docs/scripting.md

 Take a spell.
 This is unused.

 ### d8 - sGIVE_EQUIPMENT equipment
-Give a piece of equipement that goes into the EQUIP inventory.
+Give a piece of equipment that goes into the EQUIP inventory.
 Sets `wScriptFlags.5` on failure (EQUIP inventory is full) and clears it on success.

 ### d9 - sTAKE_EQUIPMENT equipment
-Take a piece of equipement from the EQUIP inventory.
-This can not take equipped equipment.
+Take a piece of equipment from the EQUIP inventory.
+This cannot take equipped equipment.

 ### da - sSET_FLAG flag
 Set a flag (boolean variable).
 See sIF_FLAG for more information.